Asbestos Exposure from Red Dot Joint Compound

 Mesothelioma is an invariably fatal cancer of the lining of the chest wall caused by exposure to asbestos.
 It most often presents many decades after exposure to asbestos, depending on a worker’s individual susceptibility.
 Mr. Reynolds currently resides in Rio Vista, California.

 Defendant Hamilton Materials, Inc. based in Orange, California, was a manufacturer and supplier of “Red Dot” brand asbestos-containing joint compound from 1963–1977, a product used to fill joints between sheets of drywall which is sanded after application emitting large amounts of dust.

 At trial, plaintiffs presented evidence showing that when used as intended, Hamilton Materials, Inc.’s asbestos-containing joint compound products had to be applied, sanded, disturbed, and cleaned up—all of which released hazardous respirable asbestos dust.
 The jury assigned 20% percent of the liability to Hamilton Materials, Inc.

-“We are very happy for Mr. Reynolds and his family as they are deserving, good people.” said Gil Purcell counsel for Jack Reynolds.
+“We are very happy for Mr. Reynolds and his family as they are deserving, good people,” said Gil Purcell counsel for Jack Reynolds.
 Gil Purcell, Andrew Chew and Hallie Albert, mesothelioma attorneys of Brayton Purcell LLP, represented Jack Reynolds at trial.

 The trial, which began May 20, 2009, was presided over by the Honorable Mary E. Wiss who sits in Department 504 of the San Francisco Superior Court.
 Defendant Hamilton Materials, Inc. was represented at trial by Thomas J. Tarkoff and Kurt Putnam of Walsworth, Franklin, Bevins and McCall, LLP, San Francisco, California.
-Other defendants resolved at or during trial.
+Other defendants resolved at or during the trial.